 Again, you’ll be able to find more specific information and guidelines from your local Girl Scout council.

-Using Square For Girl Scout Cookie Sales
+The Best Mobile Payments Apps For Girl Scout Cookie Sales

 Square does not have an official partnership with the Girl Scouts, but it is a very popular choice for in-person cookie sales, likely because the app is super easy to sign up for and free to use.
 There are no official numbers on how many Girl Scout troops use Square, but anecdotally, it seems to be the most popular way Girl Scouts take credit card payments for cookie sales.